maryrosecook/coquette/README.md

 });
 ```

-When you create an entity with the `Entities` module, the entity will not actually get created until the next tick.
-This avoids problems with logic and collision detection that arise from creating an entity mid-tick.
+When you call `create()`, the entity will not get created until the next tick.

 ##### Destroy an entity